Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Does Kaplan write their own bar exam questions?

-Yes and no. Kaplan’s team of in-house bar experts write their MBE-style questions, while the essays in Kaplan’s essay bank have been previously used on real, past bar exams.
+Yes and no. Kaplan’s team of in-house bar experts writes some of their MBE questions, while the essays in Kaplan’s essay bank have been previously used on past bar exams.